-Choosing a coffin made from biodegradable materials (such as cardboard, willow or bamboo) can sometimes be a good way to minimise your impact on the environment.
+Choosing a coffin made from biodegradable materials (such as cardboard or wool) can sometimes be an effective way to minimise your impact on the environment.
 However, it is also important to know how far these coffins have travelled as more locally grown and manufactured options may be preferable.

 If you would prefer a wooden (or wood effect) coffin, then selecting one made from locally source hardwoods (like oak or cherry) or softwoods (like pine) can be more environmentally friendly than other options.
 Manufacturers will be able to advise where the wood has been grown and whether it is Forest Stewardship Council (FSC) registered.

-Contrary to popular belief, you do not have to use a coffin at all.
+Contrary to widespread belief, you do not have to use a coffin at all.
 Alternatives, such as a material shroud are an increasingly popular.
 If you think you would prefer a shroud over a coffin, you might like to think about whether it is for burial or cremation, as sometimes the lack of a coffin can inadvertently increase the emissions of a cremation.